 SUBSTANCE ABUSE PROGRAM

-The Jersey Shore Rescue Mission Substance Abuse Program works in concert with Market Street Mission, our parent organization in Morristown, NJ.
+The Market Street Mission – Jersey Shore Substance Abuse Program works in concert with Market Street Mission, our parent organization in Morristown, NJ.
 Men in need of help in the South Jersey area can begin in Pre-Program here at our Asbury Park location.

 Pre-Program is 2 months long and is designed to determine if a man can benefit from our substance abuse program.
 During this time, the Mission provides everything the resident needs, including meals, a bed in our dorm, clothing, and medical evaluation at a local clinic.
 Each resident attends individual and group counseling, Bible studies, chapel services, NA/AA meetings, and also receives a work therapy position.
 Our programs are designed help our clients develop positive routines and find alternative resources and solutions for their struggles rather than returning to substance abuse.
 We believe in changing the man from within.

 After this initial period of Pre-Program, the resident will transfer to the Market Street Mission to complete the remainder of the program.
 He will continue with work therapy, counseling, and recovery meetings, spend time in our Learning Center to meet his educational goals, and complete a period of classroom instruction in a variety of topics related to addiction recovery and living a responsible, sober life.
 More information about the Market Street portion of the program can be found on our website.

 Our Relapse Prevention Program is designed to assist Mission graduates who have relapsed into substance abuse or homelessness.
 The program is approximately 2-3 months long and includes many of the elements of Pre-Program, with the addition of relapse-prevention-specific counseling and the requirement to work with a 12-step sponsor.